About the Program

 Anne Nesbet, Professor.
 Culture, film studies, Slavic languages, early Soviet culture, Sergei Eisenstein, silent film, Soviet film, GDR history, children's literature and Stalinism, the Soviet Union, American minority movements.

 NicolÃ¡s Pereda, Assistant Professor.
 Film production, hybrid cinema, alternative fictions, slow cinema.

 Mark Sandberg, Professor.
 Silent film, late nineteenth-century visual culture, theater history, comedy, Scandinavian design, serial television, film historiography, Scandinavian film history, Henrik Ibsen, Norwegian literature, Nordic literary history.

 Miryam Sas, Professor.
 Comparative literature, 20th century avant-gardes, Japanese literature, film, theater and dance, contemporary art, critical theory, gender theory.

-Damon R. Young, Assistant Professor.
-Digital media; global art cinema (with a focus on French and francophone); gender and sexuality studies; critical theory.
+Damon R. Young, Associate Professor.
+Digital media, global art cinema (with a focus on French and francophone), gender and sexuality studies, critical theory.